dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 ---
 title: Debugging "Snapshot target is not a snapshot table (missing `dbt_scd_id`, `dbt_valid_from`, `dbt_valid_to`)' errors"
 description: "Debugging 'Snapshot target is not a snapshot table (missing "dbt_scd_id", "dbt_valid_from", "dbt_valid_to")' errors"
-sidebar_label: Snapshot target is not a snapshot table
+sidebar_label: "Snapshot target is not a snapshot table"
 id: snapshot-target-is-not-a-snapshot-table
 ---